Estimating Treatment Effects in Networks under Unknown Exposure Mappings: Experiments and Discussion

-\textbf{Methods for comparison.}\; We compare HINet to the following methods for estimating treatment effects: \textit{TARNet} \citep{shalit2017estimating}, which ignores network information; \textit{NetDeconf} \citep{guo2020learning}, which incorporates network information but does not account for spillover effects; \textit{NetEst} \citep{jiang2022estimating}, which relies on a predefined exposure mapping to estimate spillover effects; \textit{TNet} \citep{chendoubly}, which also relies on a predefined exposure mapping, but leverages targeted learning for doubly robust estimation of spillover effects; and \textit{SPNet} (own implementation) \citep{zhao2024learning}, which estimates heterogeneous spillover effects using a masked attention mechanism.
-Finally, we also include a \textit{GIN model}, which uses node features and treatments as inputs to a GIN layer that is followed by an MLP that outputs a prediction $\hat{y}_i$.
-This baseline is included to contrast our method with vanilla graph machine learning methods.
-The main difference with HINet is that it does not use balancing.
-Following the literature, we use $z_i^{\text{assumed}}=\frac{1}{\mid \mathcal{N}_i\mid}\sum_{j\in \mathcal{N}_i} t_j$ as the assumed exposure mapping in TNet and NetEst.
-Given that the true exposure mapping is unknown, these two methods use a misspecified exposure mapping for most experiments.
+\textbf{Methods for comparison.}\; We compare HINet with the following methods for estimating treatment effects: \textit{TARNet} \citep{shalit2017estimating}, which ignores network information; \textit{NetDeconf} \citep{guo2020learning}, which incorporates network information but does not account for spillover effects; \textit{NetEst} \citep{jiang2022estimating}, which relies on a prespecified exposure mapping to estimate spillover effects; \textit{TNet} \citep{chendoubly}, which also relies on a prespecified exposure mapping, but leverages targeted learning \citep{vanderLaan_targeted} for doubly robust estimation of spillover effects; our implementation of \textit{SPNet} \citep{huang2023modeling}, which estimates heterogeneous spillover effects using a masked attention mechanism; and \textit{IDE-Net} \citep{adhikari2025inferring}, which constructs and concatenates multiple candidate exposure mappings, allowing the model to learn from several neighborhood-treatment summaries rather than relying on a single prespecified mapping.
+Finally, we include a \textit{GIN model}, which uses node features and treatments as inputs to a GIN layer that is followed by an MLP.
+It is a naive network-aware baseline, not an architecture-matched ablation of HINet.
+The $\alpha=0$ HINet variant in \Cref{fig:cnee_rep_bal} isolates the contribution of adversarial balancing.
+For NetEst and TNet, which require a prespecified exposure mapping, we follow the literature and use $z_i^{\text{assumed}}=\frac{1}{\mid \mathcal{N}_i\mid}\sum_{j\in \mathcal{N}_i} t_j$.
+This mapping is correctly specified when the DGP uses the proportion of treated neighbors as the exposure mapping and misspecified under the other exposure mappings, allowing us to evaluate sensitivity to exposure-mapping misspecification.